concordion/concordion-screenshot-extension-demo/README.md

 ### Using Gradle
 1. From a command line opened at the location to which this package has been unzipped, run `gradlew clean test`
-1. View the Concordion output under the subfolder `build/reports/spec/org/concordion/ext/demo/selenium/`
+1. View the Concordion output under the subfolder `build/reports/spec/demo`

 ### Using Maven
 1. Download and install maven (this has been tested with 3.0.3)
 1. From a command line opened at the location to which this package has been unzipped, run `mvn test`
-1. View the Concordion output under the subfolder `target/concordion/org/concordion/ext/demo/selenium/`
+1. View the Concordion output under the subfolder `target/concordion/demo`

 ### Running from your IDE
 Import as a Gradle or as a Maven project.
 This may require additional plugins to be installed to support Gradle or Maven.

-Under the `src/test/java` folder, find the `ScreenshotDemoFixture` class in the `org.concordion.ext.demo.selenium` package and run as a JUnit test.
+Under the `src/test/java` folder, find the `ScreenshotDemoFixture` class in the `demo` package and run as a JUnit test.
 The location of the Concordion output is shown on the standard output console.

 What you should see